 On my free time:

 + I read pretty much everything that falls into my hands; with a strong preference for anthropology, sociology, history, science, and innovation books, as well as Latin American literature, and the ever-indispensable National Geographic magazine

 + I photograph.
 Most good stuff here

 + I travel, despite how cliche doing it so has become

-+ I entertain myself with multilingual music, watching foreign films and almost any sport.
++ I entertain myself with multilingual music, watching foreign films and sports.

 + I discover New York on bike, usually next to my almost-husband and talented Peruvian graphic designer, Giancarlo Castiglioni.

 Interested in chatting?
 Write me here.